 She holds a Masters of Arts Degree in Youth and Community Studies from Brunel University in London (UK) and a Bachelor of Arts Degree in Social Studies in Social Care from the Waterford Institute of Technology in Ireland.

-Ellie is the ESL Program Coordinator of UBC Learning Exchange.
-She joined the team in 2012 and is responsible for the daily activities of the ESL program.
-Her role involves developing and delivering innovative programs that support language learning among immigrants/refugees and provide educational opportunities for local Vancouver residents.
+Spring Gillard is the coordinator of the English Conversation Program.
+Spring’s role involves developing and delivering innovative programs that support language learning among immigrants/refugees and provide educational opportunities for local Vancouver residents.

 Eliza Javier – Operations Assistant